fnaumenko/bioCC/README.md

 ```
 Input:
   -a|--align            input beds are an alignment
+  -g|--gen <file>       chromosome sizes file, reference genome library, or single nucleotide sequence.
+Required
+  --gap-len <int>       minimal length of undefined nucleotide region in genome
+                        which is declared as a gap.
+Ignored for genome size file (1000)
   -d|--dupl <OFF|ON>    accept duplicate reads.
 For alignments only (ON)
-  -g|--gen <file>       genome size file, or genome file name, or directory contained genome
-  --gap-len <int>       minimal length of undefined nucleotides region in genome
-                        which is declared as a gap.
-Ignored for genome size file (1000)
+  --diff-sz <OFF|ON>    allow to ignore reads with different size.
+For alignments only [OFF]
   -l|--list <file>      list of input files.
-                        First (primary) file in list is comparing with others (secondaries)
+                        First (primary) file in list is comparing with others (secondary)
 Processing:
-  -c|--chr <chars>      treat stated chromosome only (all)
+  -c|--chr <chars>      treat specified chromosome only (all)
   -r|--cc <P|S|PS>      correlation coefficient: P – Pearson, S - signal, PS - both (P)
   -s|--space <int>      resolution: span in bps in which reads will be counted to define a density.
-                        For alignments only (50)
+                        For alignments only (100)
   -T|--total <ADD|ONLY> output total coefficients: ADD - in addition, ONLY - solely (NONE)
 Regions processing:
   -f|--fbed <file>      'template' bed file which features defines compared regions.
                         Ignored for ordinary beds
-  -e|--exp-len <int>    length of expanding features in first ordinary bed file
+  -e|--ext-len <int>    length by which the features in primary file (for ordinary beds) or
-                        or in 'template' bed file (0)
+                        in 'template' (for alignments and wigs) extend in both directions
+                        before treatment(0)
   -b|--bin-width <float>width of bins of regions histogram (0)
   --sort <RGN|CC>       output coefficients for each region, sorted by:
                         RGN - regions, CC - coefficients [NONE]
   --norm <OFF|ON>       normalize regions before calculation [ON]
 Output:
+  -i|--info <NOTE|STAT> output summary information about feature ambiguities, if they exist:
+                        NOTE - notice, STAT - statistics.
+Ignored for wigs
-  --alarm               output features ambiguities, if they exist.
-Ignored for wigs (OFF)
+  -w|--warn             output each feature ambiguity, if they exist.
+Ignored for wigs
   --lac                 laconic output
-  --stat                output features ambiguities statistics, if they exist.
-                        Ignored for wigs
   -o|--out              duplicate standard output to bioCC_out.txt file
 Other:
   -t|--time             output run time